citenaresh/workout-tracker/README.md

 This Workout Tracker app allows user to track a workout.
 Various attributes of the workout can be stored.
 The workouts are saved in  Mongo database.

 ## Description
 Created a fitness tracking app utilizing Node.js, Express.js, MongoDB, Heroku and Mongoose.
-Majority of the front end code was provided in a homework prompt as part of a web development boot camp.
+Majority of the front end code was provided in as a homework prompt as part of a web development boot camp from UWA.
 Allows the user to track their workouts and save them in a database.

 ## Live site:
 https://naresh-workout.herokuapp.com/